Student Policies and Procedures

 Students’ appeal letters may be directed to the Scholastic Review Board in care of the Office of the Registrar.
 Students who are not on academic probation but whose cumulative grade-point average is below 2.0 are sent a letter encouraging them to see a counselor.

-HFCC’s computers, peripherals, software, networks, supplies, e-mail systems, and Internet connections (“HFCC’s Systems”) are intended to carry out the legitimate operational functions of HFCC and not for purposes unrelated to college business.
-It is not the intent or purpose of this policy to dampen or restrict freedom of inquiry or freedom of criticism.
+HFC’s computers, peripherals, software, networks, supplies, email systems, and Internet connections (“HFC’s Systems”) are intended to carry out the legitimate operational functions of HFC and not for purposes unrelated to College business.
+Learn more about HFC’s Computer Systems Acceptable Use Policy.